Teleportation criteria based on maximum eigenvalue of the shared $d\otimes d$ dimenional mixed state: Beyond Singlet Fraction: Teleportation Criteria in terms of maximum eigenvalue

 Then the singlet fraction of $\rho_{2}$ can be calculated using the maximally entangled basis (\ref{mebasis}) as

-Figure-2 shows that $F^{max}(\rho_{2})$ decreases as the state parameter $a$ increases.
+Figure 2 shows that $F^{max}(\rho_{2})$ decreases as the state parameter $a$ increases.
 The singlet fraction $F^{max}(\rho_{2})$ is always less than $\frac{1}{3}$ when the state parameter $a$ lying in the interval [0.35,0.369].
-Therefore, the state described by the density operator $\rho_{2}$ is not useful in quantum teleportation according to singlet fraction criterion.\\
+Therefore, according to singlet fraction criterion, the state described by the density operator $\rho_{2}$ may or may not be useful in quantum teleportation.\\

 Let us now calculate the eigenvalues of $\rho_{2}$.
 The maximum eigenvalue of $\rho_{2}$ is given by